 LIFE SCIENCES FILM FESTIVAL 2017

-International Festival of Documentary Films on Natural and Agricultural Sciences and Sustainable Development
+International Festival of Documentary Films on Life Sciences

 I. Basic Stipulations

 - The international LIFE SCIENCES FILM FESTIVAL (hereinafter “LSFF”) is a festival of documentary films at the Czech University of Life Sciences in Prague (hereinafter “CULS”).

 - The goal of LSFF is to present and to award the latest films from the area of life sciences and at the same time to present the possibilities of their application in education and to further enhance the good reputation of CULS.